wildfly-extras/creaper/README.md

     - `com.google.guava:guava`
 - `creaper-commands`:
     - everything from `creaper-core`
-    - `org.codehaus.groovy:groovy`
-    - `org.codehaus.groovy:groovy-xml`
+    - `org.apache.groovy:groovy` (deprecated — only used by the deprecated offline subsystem)
+    - `org.apache.groovy:groovy-xml` (deprecated — only used by the deprecated offline subsystem)

 If you need to bring your own version of some of these libraries, you should use dependency exclusions.

-Specifically for Groovy: this is only needed for offline management (i.e, XML configuration files manipulation).
-Creaper only needs `groovy` and `groovy-xml`, but excluding them and providing `groovy-all` should work too.

 ## Use

 The entrypoint is `org.wildfly.extras.creaper.core.ManagementClient`.
-From this class, you can get management clients for both online and offline use.
+From this class, you can get a management client for online use (offline is deprecated).

 After reading this document, consider reading the design document as well (`DESIGN.md`), it can help you understand some of the design constraints